“…to which He called you by our gospel, for the obtaining of the glory of our Lord Jesus Christ“

 for the obtaining of the glory of our Lord Jesus Christ

 The third basis of Paul’s prayer of thanksgiving is that Christians will share in the eternal glory of Christ.
 The word “obtaining” is literally a making around.
 It denotes obtaining our salvation in its completeness by God’s call through the gospel.
 Since Jesus acquired our salvation, He gets the glory.
-He acquired our salvation at great cost.
+He acquired our salvation at a great cost.
 This is why He should receive great glory.

 The gospel obtains eternal glory for the Christian as well.
 Christians will obtain that glory through Christ.
 It is by God’s grace that we get glory.
 We will share in the glory of Christ’s victory in His Second Coming (not the Rapture).